PrincetonCS-UCA/upload-codePost-submissions-guide/README.md

 $ mkdir -p ~/temp/yourNetID ; cd ~/temp/yourNetID
 ```

 3. Copy the student's submission into your folder.
 Replace `assignmentName` with the assignment name (e.g. `Autocomplete`), and replace `netID` with the student's netID.
 If the submission is a group submission, enter one of the group's netIDs.
+If you're logged into `cos126`, replace `submit` with `tigerfile`.

 ```
 $ cp -pr ~/submit/assignmentName/by_netid/netID ./netID